 Cartoonist and cartoon historian, Koriander seeks to preserve the magic of animation.

-Since their debut on February 10, 1940, Tom and Jerry have been delighting fans and tickling the proverbial funny bone in both the young and old.
+Since its debut on February 10, 1940, Tom and Jerry has been delighting fans and tickling the proverbial funny bone in both the young and old.
 But is their place in Americana rooted in theft or just very clever recycling?
+Here is their origin story.

 A Recycled Beginning